pfptcommunity/pfptcommunity/README.md

 **NPRE**

-Nexus People Risk Explorer allows you to download a csv file usingusing an API call.
+The Nexus People Risk Explorer API allows you to download a csv file usingusing an API call.
 The API is documented in the NPRE Admin Guide that can be found on the communite website.

 | File  | Language |